WallarooLabs/wally/docs/proposals/connector-protocol-v2.md

 - consider a section on TLS and transport setup
     - even though it was out of scope for this there is plenty to discuss there in a way that can relate to this doc
 - ???
 I've rewritten this about three times and it's changing less each time so perhaps it's good enough now but are there any other ideas we should write down somewhere for future work?
 Things I left out that might be worth revisiting in some future iteration?

+## Extended Discussion

+This document has plenty of points left out because of the original scope of the cancelled and now resumed/revised work plan.
+I'll try to add more points of discussion below to expand on various areas.
+Trade-offs were made so many of these sections will be dedicated to various trades that come up in discussion.

+### Points of Reference vs Acknowledgments

+Acknowledgments should ideally use points of reference but this is not a trivial requirement.
+Committed progress would be predicated a regular flow of references.
+We can certainly still ack credits without message ids but it still leaves some edge cases where progress might look to be standing still while the system is under full load.
+This unintuitive result could be explained with good UI choices but it's still a con.
+So we allow acks to pick up any message id.

+A possible improvement would be to include a message id and a count.
+We can maintain a counter for each stream which helps minimize the outstanding state on the connector side (we no longer need to relate message ids as sets which may or may not have structure).
+We can get away with this even in unordered case because we understand the count between points of reference so we should be able to infer when committable references are hit by filling in order (note: this implies we're relying on transmission order for a stream, under recovery and migration cases, we'll need to be careful to manage the count appropriately, more on this in a bit).